sass/sass/proposal/module-system.md

     > times if it's forwarded with different prefixes.
 All of these names refer
     > to the same logical member, so for example if a variable gets set that
     > change will appear for all of its names.
+    >
+    > It's also possible for a module's members to have multiple prefixes added,
+    > if they're forwarded with prefixes multiple times.

 > This forwards all members by default to reduce the churn and potential for
 > errors when a new member gets added to a forwarded module.
 It's likely that